Indazzzaaa/React-Concepts/src/concepts/readme.md

   - Render Props
   - Events
     - How event system works in React-JS.
-    - How js handles event
+    - How js handles event5
     - Synthetic Event, Event Propogation and Event Bubbling and how to stop propogation ?
     - Event Daligation.
   - Higher Order Components